King of Pentacles

 Finally (and perhaps most importantly) the card also suggests an appreciation of true value rather than wealth.
 We often believe we are poor until the day something is taken away from us, and only then do we realize what really made us rich:

-- The person who looks at their photo album and remembers the people no longer there.
+• The person who looks at their photo album and remembers the people no longer there.
 The past may have been poorer, but why does it often seem to contain far more friends, family, and good company than today?

-- The parents who remember their young family getting by in earlier times.
+• The parents who remember their young family getting by in earlier times.
 The family may have thrived and grown older and richer, moving away to new lives, but when were the times the parents remember as the best?

 Sometimes wealth is knowing what you already have is priceless.
 True wealth is quality relationships, purpose, and health.

-True wealth is quality relationships, purpose, and health
+True wealth is quality relationships, purpose, and health.

-The reversal
+The Reversal

 The reversed card can point to financial problems such as a loss of job or lack of income, a financial scam, or a poor purchasing decision.

-- Taking out expensive loans to pay for things that will not appreciate in value nor usefulness.
-We’ve all done this at least once, and know it is wrong!
+• Taking out expensive loans to pay for things that will not appreciate in value nor usefulness.
+We’ve all done this at least once and know it is wrong.

-- Purchases that do nothing other than reflect a status we do not have.
+• Purchases that do nothing other than reflect a status we do not have.
 Buying beyond your means is a common issue in the world of image and social media.
 It inflates our ego at the expense of deflating our future.

-Beauty is only skin deep… unless it starts from the bone.
+Beauty is only skin deep, unless it starts from the bone.

 The reversed card can point to a lack of drive or a lack of character.
 Both result in stagnation:

-- Playing far too safe at work or in investments because you underplay your own worth.
-Investment is about minimizing risk, but doing that by taking no risks at all so you keep your wealth but it does nothing for you is not investment; it is stagnating.
+• Playing far too safe at work or in investments because you underplay your own worth.
+Investment is about minimizing risk, but doing that by taking no risks at all so you keep your wealth, but it does nothing for you is not investment; it is stagnating.

 Card Design Process

-The King of Pentacles was an easy card to design once it was realized that the Queen would be Persephone, Hecate would be the High Priestess, and Demeter would be the Empress.
+The King of Pentacles became an easy card to design once it was established that the Queen was Persephone, the High Priestess was Hecate, and the Empress was Demeter.
+The King as Hades fell into place because the mythology fits the card perfectly.

 Final Words